Tackling the challenges of borderless business

 For something much closer to home, e27 also deals with different currencies.
 A quick call to our Finance confirmed that we invoice in US dollars, and make payments using different currencies.
 If we have events in countries outside of Singapore, for example, we don’t use Singapore dollar; we use the currency where that event is happening.

 And based on these examples, it is a reality that companies, regardless of size, do not simply stay in one country and use only one currency.
 But the methods in which they go about handling different currencies is inefficient, inaccurate, and costly.

 How do we begin to solve this problem?

-For DBS Bank, it begins with the DBS Corporate Multi-Currency Account (MCA).
+For DBS Bank, it begins with the DBS Business Multi-currency Account.
 Their newest product allows businesses to transact in 13 different currencies in different e-wallets, but under one account.

 The currencies that the MCA carries – Singapore dollar, Australian dollar, Canadian dollar, Swiss franc, Chinese renminbi, euro, British pound, Hong Kong dollar, Japanese yen, New Zealand dollar, Norwegian krone, Swedish krona and the US dollar – gives companies the opportunity to expand to new markets without the inefficiencies usually caused by dealing with multiple currencies.